amanekia/Election_Analysis/README.md

     Diana DeGettee was the winner of the election with a vote count of 272,892 which equivalets to 73.8% of the total votes.

 ## Election-Audit Summary

+The benefit of using python is that the code we wrote can be used to get the same data for any election that has a csv file.
+The only code that would need to be changed is the variable that we use to load a file from the path and the varibale used to save the file to a path.